Ceelog/phpdoc-en/src/ref/filesystem.md

 On some operating systems <span class="function">flock</span> is implemented at the process level.
-When using a multithreaded server API like ISAPI you may not be able to rely on <span class="function">flock</span> to protect files against other PHP scripts running in parallel threads of the same server instance!
+When using a multithreaded server API you may not be able to rely on <span class="function">flock</span> to protect files against other PHP scripts running in parallel threads of the same server instance!

 <span class="function">flock</span> is not supported on antiquated
 filesystems like *FAT* and its derivates and will therefore always